Ddd1945/comment-bot/README.md

+# About
-# Script that sends comment to the website that i parsed it for
+This script sends comment to the website that i parsed it for.

 # Notice
-Speed of execution depends on network speed
+Speed of execution depends on the network speed.